Industries

 The Fashion Act imposes crucial reporting obligations on businesses, which include:

-The act mandates fashion brands to thoroughly map at least 50% of their supply chain, ensuring transparency from the farms and factories to the final product that reaches consumers.
+The act mandates fashion brands to thoroughly map at least 50% of their supply chain, ensuring supply chain transparency from the farms and factories to the final product that reaches consumers.
 This includes disclosing suppliers, especially those operating in high-risk areas notorious for forced labor.

 Annually, companies must publish a social and environmental sustainability report that outlines their efforts to identify, prevent, mitigate, and account for potential environmental and social risks.